-Barley tea does not contain caffeine and can be consumed even before sleep.
+Roasted barley does not contain caffeine and can be consumed even before sleep.
 It helps to reduce stress and anxiety, calms the body and mind, and induces deep sleep.

 Besides, the sleep hormone called melatonin is also found in dense quantities in Barley making it a sleep inducer.

 So, try a cup of barley tea as a healthy alternative to coffee if you are struggling with insomnia.

 Gaining weight is easy but losing those extra pounds might be difficult for many.
 With so many healthy low-calorie alternatives available ready-made in today’s market, one should give weight loss barley tea a try.

 This is a low-calorie drink, with 123 KJ per 100 grams of barley.
 The high fiber content in barley keeps one satiated for a long day and curbs hunger cravings.

 It also has low sugar content, and that’s an added advantage since sugar only provides added calories.
 So, make sure to add roasted barley seeds as a beverage option to your diet plan.

 A healthy heart reflects a healthy being.
 However, in modern times, with our fast-paced lives, the need to always keep up has led so many of us to fall into unhealthy habits of having fast food, fasting, and whatnot.